nhn/tui.calendar/docs/en/apis/tzdate.md

 - Parameters
   - `y` : a year to specify
   - `m` : a month to specify
-  - `d` : a date to specify
+  - `d` : a day to specify
   - `h` : hours to specify
   - `M` : minutes to specify
   - `s` : seconds to specify
   - `ms` : milliseconds to specify
 - Returns: `TZDate` - changed TZDate

-Specifies the date and time of the TZDate instance with individual date and time parameters.
+Specifies the date and time of the TZDate instance with individual date and time components.
 Changes an existing TZDate instance and returns it.

 [⬆️ Back to the list](#instance-methods)